 Kara refused to medicate her two-and-a-half-year-old son as their first intervention, fearful that the medication would cause more harm than good.
 Kara knew that her child’s behaviors were forms of communication through which her young boy was trying to convey the immense pain he was enduring.
 Kara felt hopeless, not knowing how to help her son, and unwilling to silence his communication through pharmaceuticals.
 Instead of wallowing and listening to the doctors’ previous claims, Kara decided to forge her own path in what was soon to become known as functional medicine.

 Kara learned how to layer pieces to a care plan in an intelligent sequence, to heal the underlying dietary, lifestyle, deficiencies, toxicity, gut pathogens, leaky gut, vision, and airway causes of symptoms/behaviors referred to as Autism.
-After 9-years, her son emerged from Autism and became an independent student.
-After 16 years, they have successfully maintained Autism remission.
+After 10-years, her son emerged from Autism and became an independent student.

 Kara learned the immeasurable value of living this Functional Medicine lifestyle with her son.
 Today, Kara is in her mid-forties and feeling better than ever.
 Looking back on what she has learned, Kara now credits Autism as a master teacher, forcing her to lead by example.